Home / Travel / Meghalaya / Culture / Bihu Festival

 Common Misconceptions

-• Bihu is solely a harvest festival: While it celebrates agricultural success, Bihu also encompasses themes of love, community bonding, and cultural expression.
+• Bihu is only about agriculture: While agriculture is central to Bihu, it also encompasses themes of love, community bonding, and cultural expression through music and dance.

 Experience for Visitors